 reject "Open Source".
 They promote FreeSoftware

-, which is philosophically distinct (and predates OS by about a decade).
+, which is philosophically distinct (and predates OSS by about a decade).
 However, FreeSoftware

-is often considered to be a subset of the OpenSource
+is often considered to be a subset (or superset, depending on who you ask) of the OpenSource

 It's suprising that MicroSoft